-Certain directors help manage funds that provided the Yorkville Facility (note 12) and own the Convertible Debentures (note 12) and common shares of the Company.
+Certain directors help manage funds that owned the Convertible Debentures (note 10) and own common shares of the Company.

 Key management compensation

 Key management includes directors and executive management of the Company.
 The compensation expense, which includes amounts recognized during the year in the statement of income and comprehensive income related to share-based payments vested during the year, related to directors and executive management are shown below.